 - Join fellow foodies around the chef’s dining room table

 - The opportunity to directly interact with the chef as he cooks and hosts

-- Chef Lapo talks you through the menu giving context to his culinary choices and sustainable food philosophy
+- Chef Lapo talks you through the 5 course menu giving context to his culinary choices and sustainable food philosophy

 - A celebration of seasonal, sustainable and ethical produce

 - Friday, 19 January 2018

 - Wednesday, 7 February 2018

 To book any date on request for private groups (minimum 12 people) please send a request to firstname.lastname@example.org.
 Smaller private groups are possible on a quotation basis.